KC-Dream/MusicPlayer/README.md

 #Design UI 6.0

 Will there be a 6.0 UI?
-Maybe.
+Yes, coming soon!